matrix-org/matrix-spec-proposals/proposals/msc3667-enforce-integer-power-levels.md

 ## Proposal

-In a future room version, we should enforce the letter of the spec and only allow power levels as integers and reject events which try to define them as any other type.
+In a future room version, we should enforce the letter of the spec and only allow power levels as integers within the range defined by canonical JSON and reject events which try to define them as any other type.
 This removes all of the associated headaches with string parsing.

 ## Potential issues